This post may contain affiliate links from which i can earn a commission

 There is a big change in the usual harmony of estrogen and progesterone that happens during perimenopause.
 Our bodies already have difficulty managing these hormones and when we add in any other factors such as stress, environmental toxins etc… it can be much worse.

-Hormonal imbalances show up in the form of symptoms such as hot flashes, night sweats, cravings, constant hunger, no hunger, acne, weight gain and many more.
+Hormone imbalances show up in the form of symptoms such as hot flashes, night sweats, cravings, constant hunger, no hunger, acne, weight gain and many more.

 Working to level out the hormones mentioned below will be hugely beneficial in improving your ability to lose weight around your middle.